PrairieLearn/PrairieLearn/email.md

 Starting now, you are able to add these properties to your JSON files, but they will be ignored on sync.

-Once we make the next deployment on <insert date????>, the sharing info will be required in the JSON in order for your course sync to succeed.
+Once we deploy the changes to question sharing on <insert date????>, the sharing info will be required in the JSON in order for syncing your course to succeed.

 Please let me know if you need any assistance with this.